NotAFanOfCamelCase/Media-Generator/readme.md

 [![Latest Unstable Version](http://imgh.us/unstable_1.svg)](https://github.com/NotAFanOfCamelCase/PHPMGen.git)

 > **Note:** Linux compatible only.
 This project has currently only been tested on CentOS 6.3.
 It is in its alpha release and therefore not ready for production.
-Use with caution.
+Use at your own risk, or don't use at all, unless you're down, cool.

 The PHP Media Generator is an open source project that provides a means of composing and rendering basic animations.
 It implements the concept of a timeline, keyframes and objects on stage.